Botomy/Botomy/botomy-wiki/docs/game-play/items/items.md

 ## Speed Zappers

+`{"use": "speed_zapper"}`
 Speed Zappers will slow down anyone caught in it's blast.
 The affect stacks but the duration is fixed based on first impact.

+## Rings

+`{"use": "ring"}`
+Rings give you the ability to cloak.
+While you are cloaked, you will be invisible to enemies and players.

+Shields don't work while you are cloaked.
+If you have a shield up and you cloak, the shield will be taken down.

+Attacking while cloaking will temporarily make you uncloaked.

+Using multiple rings will increase the cloak duration.